 Our goal is to enhance the health and well-being of all people we serve.
 We also want to be able to reinvest in the community's future healthcare needs.
-In 2016, Black River Memorial Hospital provided more than $15 million in charity care, community health improvement services, educational programming, supplies and donations to the community.
+In 2017, Black River Memorial Hospital (BRMH) provided more than $14 million in charity care, community health improvement services, educational programming, supplies, and donations to the community.

 Our Personal Emergency Response System (PERS) provides 24-hour assistance for people of all ages and abilities.

-Volunteers install the PERS unit in your home, and all it requires is a local landline phone provider.
-The monthly rental fee ranges from $25 to $30.
-For an additional cost, the unit may use a cellular line based on signal strength and location.
+The monthly rental fee ranges from $25 to $35 depending on the type of unit needed.
 If you have a financial need, we may be able to assist you with the monthly charge.

 For more information, contact Sara McCullough at 715-284-1360.